Tibz-Dankan/streaming-app-server/README.md

-Live Stream app written in GO and React
+# Live streaming server in golang